soundasleep/cmis/README.txt

 ------------

  * Place the entire cmis folder into your modules directory.
+ * Create a new folder in the libraries folder called cmis-phplib
+ * Open the directory and checkout the PHP CMIS Library (svn checkout https://svn.apache.org/repos/asf/chemistry/phpclient/trunk/)
  * Go to Administer -> Site building -> Modules and enable the cmis modules.
+ * Check that the CMIS Library is being found (http://<site>/admin/settings/cmis/common)
  * Configure at least one CMIS repository (see below)